Smoked Salmon Deviled Eggs

 Mince the smoked salmon very finely – It is not appetizing here to have large chunks of smoked salmon, since it is harder to chew than the other ingredients here.
 Really take the time to mince it finely, so it’s more of a flavor than a texture.

-These are so easy for company as well.
 I always thank myself later when I make a “ready to go” dish ahead of time, because otherwise it can be really stressful when I try to make something at the last minute.

-Next add some finely chopped smoked salmon, sour cream, soft goat cheese, lemon juice, chives, salt, and pepper:
+Next add some finely chopped smoked salmon, sour cream, soft goat cheese, lemon juice, fresh chives, salt, and pepper:

 Mix it all together to combine: